SergK/puppet-tfenv/README.md

 ## Module Description

 The tfenv module sets up from the github repo tfenv utility which manages terraform version.
-Module by default creates user and group jenkins by default.
+Module creates user and group `jenkins` by default.
-This behavior can be redefined.
+This behavior can be changed.

 ## Setup